-A paper was published a few years ago that examined the survivability of individuals with curable cancers that refused conventional cancer treatments (usually surgery plus adjuvant therapies like chemotherapy, radiation therapy, and/or immunotherapy) and chose alternative medicine.
-We will get to that article, but spoiler alert — alternative medicine doesn’t work for cancer and may be dangerous.
+A paper was published a few years ago that examined the survivability of individuals with curable cancers who refused conventional cancer treatments (usually surgery plus adjuvant therapies like chemotherapy, radiation therapy, and/or immunotherapy) and chose alternative medicine.

 Cancer is a group of diseases characterized by abnormal cell growth which can invade or metastasize to other tissues and organs.
 Although people use tumor and cancer interchangeably, not all tumors are cancer.
 There are benign tumors that do not metastasize and are not cancers.